mathesar-foundation/mathesar-wiki/community/setup_in_windows.md

 It is recommended that you keep the Docker containers running while you make changes to the code.
 Any change to the code made locally will sync to the container and the version deployed at `http://localhost:8000` will always be the latest local version of the code.
 ### Troubleshooting
+ * Running Script in powershell is disabled by default in windows , you have to change permission to run scripts  [Docs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2)
-Please refer to our [Common Issues wiki page](https://wiki.mathesar.org/engineering/common-issues) for instruction on troubleshooting common issues while setting up and running Mathesar.
+* Please refer to our [Common Issues wiki page](https://wiki.mathesar.org/engineering/common-issues) for instruction on troubleshooting common issues while setting up and running Mathesar.